kchezik/rTDataScrub/manuscript/ms.md

 The global models used in our HMM strongly faciliate accurate model fits when air or water temperature data are missing in a given dataset (e.g., Figs. $\ref{fig:1}$, $\ref{fig:2}$).
 As demonstrated, the global model overcame the coefficient piors in our simulation (Fig. $\ref{fig:4}$) and fit the known coefficient estimates very well.
 Furthermore, while our simulation was built using the logistic function, log transforming our mean response ($\alpha_{w}$) seems sufficient to capture the lower portion of the logistic curve.
 This simplification of our global model allowed us to estimate fewer parameters and linearize the model.
 Unfortunately, as mean annual air temperatures increase at lower latitudes the log transformation may lead to over-estimation of mean annual water temperatures ($\alpha_{w}$).
 A possible solution would be to *logit* transform the response ($\alpha_{w}$) thereby linearizing the logistic function, limiting parameter estimation and capturing the complete logistic curve.
 We did not utilize this transformation here because the data need to be scaled between 0 and 1 but the upper bound on mean annual stream temperatures is unknown.
 A similar limitation occurs in the global model governing stream temperature amplitude ($A_{w}$) in equation $\ref{eq8}$.
 We expect that as stream temperatures are no longer lower bound by 0$\text{\textdegree}$C at lower latitude and elevation, that the seasonal amplitude ($A$) will no longer reflect the mean annual water temperature ($\alpha_{w}$).
 As such these global models limit this HMM to locations that experience a period of freezing in their annual temperature cycle.

-Higher order markov model may clean-up the mislabled data the intersection.
+Higher order markov model may clean-up the mislabeled data the intersection.

 Limits of non-paired data when comparing air and water observations with modeled estimates.